 fontFamily.
 This is great if you tinker away on your site

-on the dark theme, refactoring chunks and forget to keep the light theme in step.
+on the dark theme, refactoring chunks, and forget to keep the light theme in step.
 The editor

 will have your back!

 Some CSS-in-JS libraries can come with a performance hit as they have a runtime overhead.
-Another advantage of vanilla-extract is that although you author your styes in TypeScript, we will see Vite compiles these to vanilla CSS.
+Another advantage of vanilla-extract is that although you author your styles in TypeScript, we will see Vite compiles these to vanilla CSS.
 That vanilla CSS is what we ship to the end-user browser.
 For that reason, this criticism sometime levelled at other CSS-in-JS libraries does not apply to vanilla-extract.

 We will use example code from a newsletter page.
 We won’t build it from scratch, instead, we pick out the most important details for quickly getting up to speed with Astro vanilla-extract.
-In summary we will see:
+In summary, we will see: